Stochastic Galerkin particle methods for kinetic equations of plasmas with uncertainties: The stochastic Galerkin particle method

-\paragraph{Approximation of quantities of interest.} To analyze the effects of uncertainties on the kinetic model \eqref{eq:FP} we are generally interested in quantities of interest (QoI) $q[f]$ that can be computed from the distribution function.
+from which we have the projections for all $h = 0,\dots,M$ \be \ee \be \ee As before, the integrals are computed with Gaussian quadrature. } \paragraph{Approximation of quantities of interest.} To analyze the effects of uncertainties on the kinetic model \eqref{eq:FP} we are generally interested in quantities of interest (QoI) $q[f]$ that can be computed from the distribution function.
 In the present setting, the QoI is simply the identity, i.e. $q[f] = f$.
 Anyway, more generally, it may be given by any moment of the kinetic solution.

 In Figure \ref{fig:scheme} we sketch two approaches for the approximation of QoI of the Vlasov-Fokker-Planck equation.
 In the left branch we find the standard sG approach, in which we first consider the gPC approximation of the original problem that generates a coupled system of VFP-type PDEs.
 The resulting systems can be solved by classical deterministic finite difference/volume methods.
 In the right branch we describe instead the stochastic Galerkin particle reformulation of the problem, in which the gPC approximation is considered at the particle level.
 We highlight that, in view of the above particle reformulation of the problem, the distribution is defined from a sample of $N$ particles $\{x_i^n(\z),v_i^n(\z)\}_{i=1}^N$ as follows